Shubham189/ChunML.github.io/_posts/2016-11-9-Training-Your-Own-Data-On-Caffe.md

 * [Installing Caffe on Ubuntu (GPU)](https://chunml.github.io/ChunML.github.io/project/Installing-Caffe-Ubuntu/)

 Now, let's get down to business.
-In today's post, I will mainly tell you about three points below:
+In today's post, I will mainly tell you about two points below:

-* Downloading and preparing your own data for your Network
+* Downloading your own dataset

-* Training your Network from scratch
+* Preparing your data before training

-* Fine-tuning the pre-trained Model

 So, I will go straight to each part right below.

-### Downloading and preparing your own data

 **1. Downloading your data**
 I think there's a lot of ways which everyone of you managed to get your own dataset.
 If your dataset has been already placed on your hard disk, then you can skip the **Downloading** section and jump right into the **Preparing** section.
 Here I'm assuming that you do not have any dataset of your own, and you're intending to use some dataset from free sources like ImageNet or Flickr or Kaggle.
 Then it's likely that: you can directly download the dataset (from sources like Kaggle), or you will be provided a text file which contains URLs of all the images (from sources like Flickr or ImageNet).
 The latter seems to be harder, but don't worry, it won't be that hard.